 We created the Slack ML community as a place for SEOs to interact and help each other out.
 We want this community to be welcoming to all levels of SEOs and all specialities (local, eCommerce, agency, etc.).

-This community does not tolerate any trolling or spamming of any kind.
-We have 580+ brands already joined and they discuss every day link building, guest postings and so on.
+This community does not tolerate any trolling or spamming of any kind or buying links.
+We have 700+ brands already joined and they discuss everyday link building, guest postings and so on.